Unplugged Lesson

 • Instruction Cards: A set of cards with a different icon for each colour and a simple icon for "move to the next square."

-4 - The First Algorithm
+4 - The Robot Artist's Golden Rule

 Unlock the Full Learning Experience